U.S. government releases safety guidelines for self-driving cars

 Ultimately, the federal government is embracing the positives of autonomous driving, which includes the opportunity to make recalls instantly.

-"An over-the-air update could literally address a defect and have 100% recalls overnight," said Mark Rosalind, the administrator of the National Highway Traffic Safety Administration.
+"An over-the-air update could literally address a defect and have 100% recalls overnight," said Mark Rosekind, the administrator of the National Highway Traffic Safety Administration.
 "That's the kind of innovation you're looking at."